 “It can also manage wait lists in the same social distance way by sending a text message when tables are available to avoid guests congregating in small spaces.”

-An example of this, Sort-It, which has been developed in conjunction with Atlas Bar in Manchester, helps reduce the level of contact between staff and customers as well as tackling both queues on the door and for toilets – advising customers when toilets are vacant, when they are occupied or when they’re being cleaned.
+An example of this, Sort-It, which has been developed in conjunction with Atlas Bar in Manchester, and helps reduce the level of contact between staff and customers as well as tackling both queues on the door and for toilets – advising customers when toilets are vacant, when they are occupied or when they’re being cleaned.

 Data is ‘the new oil’